ambientkit/ambient/cmd/myapp/README.md

 # AMB_URL_PREFIX=/api
 ```

-- To create the session and site files in the storage folder, run: `make local-init`
+- To create the session and site files in the storage folder, run: `make storage`
-- To start the webserver on port 8080, run: `make local-run`
+- To start the webserver on port 8080, run: `make`

 The login page is located at: http://localhost:8080/login.